Lester063/school/README.md

 # school
 school management system

-This is a school management system for a senior high school, but it can change to college by just changing some data and codes.
+This is a school management system for a senior high school, but is easy to convert into college by just changing some data and codes.
-Scenario: Once the student passed the entrance exam/once they are accepted to the school, they will be ask to go to Technical office of the school and the admin will create their account just by entering the data of the student.
+Scenario: Once the student passed the entrance exam/once they are accepted to the school, they will be ask to go to Technical office of the school and the admin will create their account just by entering the data of the student, the email, student number and password(qwerty123) is auto generated.
 The student should wait for the announcement of the schedule of their enrollment.
-After they successfully enrolled, their data would be stored to the database of the system.
+After they successfully enrolled, their data will be stored to the database of the system.

 Userlevel: Admin Student Teacher
 Functionalities for Admin: Create Student account, Edit info of student, Deactivate/Activate student account, delete student account.